LuigiVessella/greenway/README.md

 ## Usage
-After cloning repository, you're ready to launch and test the project.
+After cloning repository, you are one step away from start and test the project.
 By default, the project is ready-to-start, but if some errors occours, try:

 ```dart
 flutter doctor